MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntcreatesection.md

 ---
 UID: NF:ntifs.NtCreateSection
 title: NtCreateSection function (ntifs.h)
-description: The ZwCreateSection routine creates a section object.
+description: The ZwCreateSection routine in ntifs.h creates a section object.
+Once the handle pointed to is no longer in use, the driver must close it.
 old-location: kernel\zwcreatesection.htm
 tech.root: kernel
 ms.date: 04/30/2018